JayaramKrovvidi/college-compass-frontend/README.md

 1. Install and configure the backend submodule by following the instructions provided in its respective README.

-2. Update the `API_ENDPOINT` variable in the `src/config.js` file of the frontend submodule to match the URL of the backend API.
+2. Update the`baseUrl` property of the `environment` variable in the `src/environments/` files of the frontend submodule, depending on the current environment,to match the URL of the backend API.

 By correctly configuring the API endpoint, the frontend will be able to communicate with the backend and retrieve the necessary data for the College Compass application.